 Out of State well contractors will also need to post a surety bond to work within Iowa's borders.
 More information can be found in the "Frequently Asked Questions" page.

 Use this link to check to see if a contractor is currently registered with the Iowa Division of Labor.

 Use this link to view the Iowa Department of Labor Contractor Registration web page.

-Those who perform water well drilling, pump installation and services, or geothermal drilling or headering services are Iowa considered contractors under the Iowa Department of Labor registration requirements.
+Anyone who performs water well related services are considered contractors under Iowa Department of Labor registration requirements.

-Iowa law requires all individual contractors and businesses performing “construction or service” work within Iowa to be registered with the Iowa Division of Labor, if they earn at least $2,000.00 a year from that work.
+Iowa Department of Labor requires all individual contractors and businesses performing “construction or service” work within Iowa to be registered with their department, if the individual or business earns at least $2,000.00 a year from that work.

 Iowa DNR Private Well Program web page